 Under the partnership agreement, we have agreed to register for resale under the Securities Act of 1933 and applicable state securities laws any common units, senior or junior subordinated units or other partnership securities proposed to be sold by the general partners or any of their affiliates or their assignees if an exemption from the registration requirements is not otherwise available.
 These registration rights continue for two years following any withdrawal or removal of Inergy GP, LLC as our managing general partner.
 We are obligated to pay all expenses incidental to the registration, excluding underwriting discounts and commissions.
 Please read "Units Eligible for Future Sale."
 We have also granted registration rights to certain investors.
-For a summary description of these registrations."
+For a summary description of these registration rights, please read "Certain Relationships and Related Transactions."